naveedaheer/react-nodejs-crypto-apis-demo/README.md

-## This repository contains frontend and backend
+This repository contains frontend on React with redux using TypeScript and backend on Nodejs.